Designing reliable Azure applications

 Define your own target SLAs for each workload in your solution, so you can determine whether the architecture meets the business requirements.
 For example, if a workload requires 99.99 percent uptime but depends on a service with a 99.9 percent SLA, that service can't be a single point of failure in the system.

-For more information about developing requirements for reliable applications, see Developing requirements for resilient Azure applications.
+For more information about developing requirements for reliable applications, see Application design for resiliency.

 Use architectural best practices